rileymau/interest-calc-vanilla-kotlin/README.md

 This repository uses Kotlin and Gradle.

-I used ChatGPT 4o while building this project.
+I used ChatGPT 4o while building this project to help with Kotlin syntax.
+The formulas I derived on my own.

 ## Local setup